 An insider attack also requires a lot of extra time taken to contain and resolve the issue.
 This results in large groups of employees spending valuable time dealing with the attack and not their business-driving tasks, which negatively impacts productivity.

-Now that we’ve discussed what insider threats can look like and the consequences that come with them, here are ten tactics to teach cybersecurity best practices and insider threat protection.
+Now that we’ve discussed what insider threats can look like and the consequences that come with them, here are ten tactics to teach cybersecurity best practices.

 1. Use Terms, Situations, and Analogies that Apply to Employees to Help Educate